 - Far Cry 4

-Shooting nazis just never gets old does it?
+Shooting Nazis just never gets old.
 Sniper Elite 4 continues the series’ gradual transformation from linear stealth game to fully-fledged sniping sandbox, marking the occasion with a switch to fascist Italy.
 The sniper game chops are intact, so expect realistic bullet drop and plenty of scope sway unless you’ve managed to slow your heart rate.

 Sniper Elite 4 also fleshes out the franchise’s gory pièce de résistance: X-ray killcams.
-Now, in addition to being able to shoot out a nazi’s testicle from a mile away, you can see the internal damage caused by stabbing an enemy in the back or shrapnel from a nearby explosion.
-And what else are sniper games really about if not waving your crosshairs over a bad guy’s head, pulling the trigger and then watching in morbid curiosity as their skull disintegrates.
+Now, in addition to being able to shoot out a nazi’s testicle from a mile away, you can see the internal damage caused by stabbing an enemy in the back, or shrapnel flying out from a nearby explosion.
+And what else are sniper games really about if not waving your crosshairs over a bad guy’s head, pulling the trigger, and then watching in morbid curiosity as their skull disintegrates.

-On top of that, Sniper Elite 4 is also getting more single player content in the form of Deathstorm, a DLC mini-campaign in which players infiltrate a naval base.
-This campaign add-on will release in chapters over the coming months alongside free multiplayer modes and maps.
+On top of that, Sniper Elite 4 also got more single-player content in the form of Deathstorm, a DLC mini-campaign in which you infiltrate a naval base.
+This campaign add-on released in chapters following the game's launch alongside free multiplayer modes and maps.
 As sniper games go, Sniper Elite 4 has a lot to offer.

 Online matches with 64 players means one important thing: more targets.
-And not just the boring old on-the-ground targets either, you can take out a plane’s pilot and watch it plummet from the sky, or explode a jeep from a mile away with the help of the Tank Hunter's behemoth 13mm anti-tank rifle.
-You’ll also be dealing with century-old equipment, which makes long-range shots incredibly difficult to pull off thanks to extreme bullet drop and antique rifle scopes - it’s tricky to get a handle on, but you’ll still have a huge advantage over everyone else at long range.
+And not just the boring on-the-ground targets, either - you can take out a plane’s pilot and watch it plummet from the sky, or explode a jeep from a mile away with the help of the Tank Hunter's behemoth 13mm anti-tank rifle.
+You’ll also be dealing with century-old equipment, which makes long-range shots incredibly difficult to pull off due to extreme bullet drop and antique rifle scopes.
+It’s tricky to get a handle on, but you’ll still have a huge advantage over everyone else at long range.

 Battlefield 1 also has a sniper mission in its spectacular single-player campaign, which sees you ghost your way through a village occupied by German soldiers, armed with a sharpened spade and a silenced sniper rifle.
 The gameplay is a huge departure from the scripted bombast of the campaign’s other levels, leaving the player free to tackle this sandbox-like mission at their own pace.

-If you find yourself getting bored of the current selection of World War One sniper rifles, its arsenal should receive some interesting additions when the French Army arrive in the game this March as part of the upcoming They Shall not Pass DLC.
-The Battlefield 1 Season Pass will add a total of 20 new weapons to the game, so expaect your marksman options to vastly increase over the course of 2017.
+If you find yourself getting bored of the current selection of World War One sniper rifles, then its worth checking out the addition of the French Army as part of the They Shall not Pass DLC.
+The Battlefield 1 Season Pass adds a total of 20 new weapons to the game, so expect your marksman options to vastly increase over the course of 2017.

 Quickscoping and noscoping may not be as feasible in Modern Warfare Remastered as they were in the original game, but the remastered edition of the game is still home to the best pair of sniper missions in gaming: All Ghillied Up and One Shot, One Kill.

 Sniping isn’t all about taking that one perfect shot.
-In the hyper-competitive space of Counter-Strike: Global Offensive, it’s about taking thousands of perfect shots with a split-second to line each one up and no margin for error.
-So you might want to seek out the CS:GO console command for accessing the game's practice mode before you head into the killing fields of multiplayer.
+In the hyper-competitive space of Counter-Strike: Global Offensive, it’s about taking thousands of perfect shots with a split-second to line each one up, and there's no margin for error.
+With that in mind, you might want to seek out the CS:GO console command for accessing the game's practice mode before you head into the killing fields of multiplayer.